saintybalboa/react-demo/docs/tutorial/9-metadata.md

 renderMethod(
     // Set the data that originated on the server, down to the client.
     // Use the BrowserRouter to handle client-side routing
-    // Use HelmetProvider to determine whether the metadata needs to be rendered client-side
+    // Use HelmetProvider so that state can be encapsulated for Helmet to work server-side and client-side
     <BrowserRouter>
         <HelmetProvider>
             <DataProvider data={window.__INITIAL_DATA__}>